(627) Fundamentals of Trick Taking – 4th Best Leads (Attitude)

 How Does Partner Know What is Going On?

 When partner gains the lead, they are often faced with a difficult decision.
-Should they return the suit we lead (looking to take or develop tricks in this suit) or should they shift to another suit (one where they have a great holding or where dummy has some weakness).
+Should they return the suit we lead (looking to take or develop tricks in this suit) or should they shift to another suit (one where they have a great holding or where dummy has some weakness)?
 This is often a difficult decision and one that partner may have to make an educated guess of what to do.

 We would like to use our lead to help them with this decision.
-When we agree to play 4th best leads, from “interest”, and top or second best from bad holdings (sometimes call BOSTON style), then this can help partner know if we have honor cards in this suit.
-If we lead low, partner will be more likely to return our lead, as we have a change to take some tricks now.
+When we agree to play 4th best leads, from “interest”, and top or second best from bad holdings (sometimes called BOSTON style), then this can help partner know if we have honor cards in this suit.
+If we lead low, partner will be more likely to return our lead, as we have a chance to take some tricks now.
 And if we lead a high spot card, partner will think that we are less likely to have useful honor cards and strongly consider shifting to another suit.

 Conclusion

 4th best opening leads are common against NT contracts but are also useful against suit contacts.
 These leads, from our long suits can also help develop tricks against suit contracts.
-We use techniques like Quick Tricks, Promotion, and Length, just as we would as the Declarer.
+We use techniques like Quick Tricks, Promotion, and Length, just as we would as declarer.
 Make sure that you invest your opening lead wisely (to develop tricks) and to help partner know if they should return your lead or shift to another suit.
-Your goal is to work together with partner to try and take as many tricks as possible.
+Your goal is to work together with partner to try to take as many tricks as possible.